 This chapter serves as a guide to help registrars and electoral boards perform their responsibilities for absentee voting in accordance with the Code of Virginia, the Virginia Administrative Code, and the State Board of Elections' policies.
-2015 legislation shifted much of the day-to-day responsibilities for absentee ballot processing from the electoral board to the general registrar.
-And 2021 legislation made further changes to the absentee voting process.
-This chapter follows the sequence of absentee ballot processes during an election cycle, and explains steps and preparations both general registrars and local electoral boards must take to facilitate absentee voting.
+This chapter follows the sequence of absentee ballot

-This chapter begins with discussions and guidance for administering a locality's absentee program. §7.2 provides general information on absentee voting, highlights the 45 day deadline, and the 3 days within receipt deadline. §7.3 provides a list of important absentee deadlines at a high level. §7.4 addresses records, and §7.5 briefly outlines the three kinds of special ballots Virginia voters may use in certain circumstances.
+This chapter begins with guidance for administering a locality's absentee program. §7.2 provides general information on absentee voting, highlights the 45 day deadline, and the 3 days within receipt deadline. §7.3 provides a list of important absentee deadlines at a high level. §7.4 addresses records, and §7.5 briefly outlines the three kinds of special ballots Virginia voters may use in certain circumstances.